Understanding Graph Isomorphism Network for rs-fMRI Functional Connectivity Analysis: Theory

 where the pooling matrix $\Phib_{\text{sum}}^\top$ is given by

-Then, \eqref{eq:gin_readout} is indeed the multichannel concatenation layer from the pooled feature at each layer as shown in Fig.~\ref{fig:scheme}.
+Then, \eqref{eq:gin_readout} is indeed the multichannel concatenation layer from the pooled feature at each layer as shown in Figure~\ref{fig:scheme}.
 Therefore, the GIN operations can be understood as a dual representation of CNN classifier on the graph signal space where the shift operation is defined by the adjacency matrix.
-In fact, CNN and GIN differs in their definition of the shift operation as shown in Fig.~\ref{fig:scheme} and Fig.~\ref{fig:shift}.
+In fact, CNN and GIN differs in their definition of the shift operation as shown in Figure~\ref{fig:scheme} and Figure~\ref{fig:shift}.
+We provide an exemplar GIN operation for a more expressive explanation in the Figure~\ref{fig:smallgraph_example} and the Appendix.